iPhone overheating after iOS 17 Update? 7 ways to fix iPhone overheating issue

 - In the case that the iPhone cannot control its internal temperature, it goes into a deep sleep until it achieves the normal operating temperature.
 If your iPhone overheats and won’t turn on, you should take the device away from direct sunlight and let it rest for a while in a cooler place.
 Then try to turn it on.

-- Because of overheating your battery might be dead by which your iPhone is not turning on, for this purpose I’d suggest that you replace the battery and re-evaluate from there.
-Replacing your fault Battery can solve the issue.
+- Because of overheating your battery might be dead by which your iPhone is not turning on, for this purpose, I’d suggest that you replace the battery and re-evaluate from there.
+Replacing your faulty Battery can solve the issue.